zivko/GeneralDigitalPleskBundle/README.md

 The GeneralDigitalPleskBundle provides a number of command line utilities.Commands are available for the following tasks:

-1. Create a FTP User
+1. Create FTP User
 2. List FTP Users
-3. Delete a FTP User
+3. Delete  FTP User
 4. Create subdomain
 5. Delete subdomain